Table Etiquette and Simple Tips

 Utensils are placed on the table in the order they should be used.
 Start with the utensil that is farthest from your plate and work your way toward the center.

 The largest fork is the one used for the entrée.
-The largest spoon is the soup spoon.
+The soup spoon is the largest spoon.
 The dessert fork or spoon will be placed near the top of your plate.
 Water glasses are placed on the right of the plate.

 Cut Food As You Go